Shopping In Swale

 It is only a few minutes walk from the main car park, and just five minutes from the station, too.

 So if you fancy a nostalgic trip in pleasant surroundings, Faversham Market is a great place to shop.
 In addition to the regular markets on Tuesdays, Fridays and Saturdays the market features the' Best of Faversham' and 'Faversham Antiques & Vintage Market' on a monthly basis.

-For more information including pitch bookings, then please contact Grahame Kane on 07550 011 634
+For more information including pitch bookings, then please contact the Market Manager on 07766 595287

 The market in Sittingbourne has a long and proud history, which will be enhanced by the town centre's redevelopment as it establishes itself as a new and exciting shopping destination.
 Currently placed within the Forum Shopping Centre car park, the market provides a range of everyday goods at sensible prices every Friday.